mjhamm/Scavenger/README.md

       ► Dairy-free

 ► Total number of servings

- ► A button to link you to the URL of the recipe
+► If Scavenger can find them, the steps and instructions for how to make the recipe.
+If the instructions cannot be found, Scavenger will give you a button that will take you to the website where the recipe is from where you can see the instructions yourself.

+► Comments from others that can give you a little bit of insight of how to make your recipes just a little bit better

 You can also Like recipes and save them in your "My Likes" screen.

 This will allow you to search through these recipes that you've Liked in order to find that exact recipe you want!

- (In order to use the Like feature, you must sign up with Scavenger by using Google, Facebook or email)
+(In order to use the Like feature, you must sign up with Scavenger by using Google, Facebook, Apple or email)

 Settings allow you to personalize your experience inside of Scavenger:

  ► Turn off in app browsing to open recipe URL's using your browser of choice.

- ► Match ingredients to exactly match the number of ingredients that you are searching with to find recipes that only include those items or less